News & Events

 The CBS Nightly News with Katie Couric interviews Leslie during the week of the royal wedding.
 Read About/Watch the segment

 Leslie on the New England Cable News network.
-Watch the segment
+Read the article

 Billy Frank (Brainstorming with Billy the Brain) interviews Leslie on KKZZ AM 1400 (Ventura, CA) Listen to the show.

 Quoted in USAToday’s weekend edition 4/21/11; frontpage article on the royal wedding at http://www.usatoday.com/life/people/2011-04-21-royal-wedding-william-kate-england.htm